I f you work and reside in Spain or have economic interests in the country you must file your income tax return as resident or non-resident.

-If you are spending over 6 months in Spain or, in the case that you are not spending more than 183 days in Spain but the core of your activity or economical interests (directly or indirectly) is located in Spain, or your spouse and you children have their permanent residency there, the tax office will consider you tax residency to be in Spain and you will be due to file an income tax return or declaración IRPF in Spanish.
+If you are spending over 6 months in Spain or, in the case that you are not spending more than 183 days in Spain but the core of your activity or economical interests (directly or indirectly) is located in Spain, or your spouse and you children have their permanent residency there, the tax office will consider you tax residency to be in Spain and you will be due to file an income tax return or declaración IRPF in Spain.

 What is the tax rate for a Spanish tax resident?

 Income in Spain is taxed depending on its source, being the main income sources employment income and capital gains.